Sienam Lulla

 There's a moment every commercial real estate professional knows well.
 A lease is somewhere between Letter of Intent and execution.
 The asset management team is waiting on the latest draft.
 The leasing broker wants to know if the business terms from the LOI made it in.
 The in-house attorney just sent redlines but hasn't looped in the asset manager.
 Someone is working off version seven of a document that's now on version eleven.
 And nobody — not the lawyer, not the leasing team, not the asset manager — is looking at the same thing at the same time.

 This isn't a people problem.
-It's a platform problem.
+It's a systems problem.

 For decades, commercial real estate lease transactions have been managed across a patchwork of tools: email threads, shared drives, Word documents, PDF markups, and Excel trackers.
 The LOI lives in one place.
 The draft lease lives somewhere else.
 The lease abstract gets done way after the deal and in yet another system.
 The institutional knowledge about why certain concessions were made, what was negotiated out, and what was agreed to in side conversations?
 That lives in someone's inbox.
 Or worse, their head.